-The objectives and assessment criteria below are from the Linkage Program Grant Guidelines (2023 edition): Linkage Projects (LP24 Round 1) and Linkage Program Grant Guidelines (2024 edition): Linkage Projects (LP24 Round 2) which are available on GrantConnect.
-The objectives and assessment criteria are the same in both documents/rounds.
+The objectives and assessment criteria below are from the Linkage Program Grant Guidelines (2024 edition): Linkage Projects which are available on GrantConnect.

 Overview

 The Linkage Projects scheme is an integral part of the ARC's Linkage Program which promotes national and international collaboration and research partnerships between key stakeholders in research and innovation, including higher education providers, government, business, industry and end users.
 Through these partnerships, the ARC encourages the transfer of skills, knowledge and ideas as a basis for securing commercial and other benefits of research.